Disappearance of Asha Degree: Later developments

 At the news conference on February 22, 2000, Crawford said he was going "long-range" with the search for Asha.
-Both the FBI and North Carolina's State Bureau of Investigation (SBI) got involved and put her on their respective databases of missing children.
-While the agencies were done searching in the area of her home and route, "we're following everything," he insisted.
+Both the Federal Bureau of Investigation (FBI) and North Carolina's State Bureau of Investigation (SBI) got involved and put her on their respective databases of missing children.
+While the agencies were done searching in the area of her home and route, "we're following everything," Crawford insisted.

 From Iquilla's account of what Asha had taken with her, investigators believed she had planned and prepared for this departure over the several days preceding her disappearance.
 "She's not your typical runaway," observed SBI agent Bart Burpeau.
 Another expert, Ben Ermini of the National Center for Missing & Exploited Children, noted that most children who run away are at least 12.
 An FBI agent also pointed to the lack of an issue she might have been running away from, such as a dysfunctional family or poor academic performance.
 Still, investigators believed that was the most likely explanation for her departure, but that for some reason, she either got off track or was abducted.

 The media attention went national.
 A month after Asha's disappearance, the Degree family appeared on The Montel Williams Show to call attention to the case.
 America's Most Wanted and The Oprah Winfrey Show also devoted segments to it.

+In March 2000, police erected a full-size color billboard, featuring Degree's image and identifying information, along Highway 18, near where Degree was last seen.

+In May 2001, stock car racing driver Travis Kittleson featured an image of Degree on the hood of his car for an event in Concord, North Carolina, which was broadcast live on TNN.
+Kittleson said, "We've got a perfect opportunity to put Asha's picture on our car and maybe, with any luck, we can help bring her home."

-On August 3, 2001, Asha's bookbag and other items were discovered during a construction project off Highway 18 in Burke County, near Morganton, about 26 mi north of Shelby.
-It was wrapped in a plastic bag.
+In August 2001, Asha's bookbag and other items were discovered during a construction project off Highway 18 in Burke County, near Morganton, about 26 mi north of Shelby.
+It was wrapped in two black trash bags.
 The worker who found it said the bookbag contained Asha's name and phone number.
-The FBI took it to their headquarters for further forensic analysis; results from that testing have not been shared publicly.
-To date, it is the last evidence found in the case.
-On the 20th anniversary of Asha's disappearance, the FBI confirmed that the bookbag contained a copy of Dr. Seuss's McElligot's Pool and a T-shirt depicting the band New Kids on the Block.
+The FBI took it to their laboratory in Quantico, Virginia, for further forensic analysis.
+In February 2020, on the 20th anniversary of Asha's disappearance, the FBI confirmed that the bookbag contained a copy of Dr. Seuss's McElligot's Pool and a T-shirt depicting the band New Kids on the Block.
 Neither appeared to have been her property before they were found in her bag; the book was from the library at her elementary school.